Puerto Rico is entangled in a heated public health debate over vaccines and masks

 A fiery debate over public health and personal rights has gripped Puerto Rico as legislators clash with medical experts

-SAN JUAN, Puerto Rico -- A fiery debate over public health and personal rights gripped Puerto Rico this week, intensifying on Wednesday as legislators clashed with medical experts.
+SAN JUAN, Puerto Rico -- A fiery debate over public health and personal rights gripped Puerto Rico this week, intensifying Wednesday when legislators clashed with medical experts.

 The debate began earlier this month after the administrator of Puerto Rico’s House of Representatives announced the mandatory use of face masks, following various COVID-19 cases reported in the seaside Capitol building.

 One conservative legislator, Lisie Burgos, refused to wear a mask and was removed from a hearing last week, prompting her to file a lawsuit on Monday that has yet to be resolved.
-In the meantime, a judge that day ordered the island’s House of Representatives not to “prohibit, prevent or interfere” with Burgos’s prerogative.
+Later that day a judge ordered that, in the meantime, the island’s House of Representatives should not “prohibit, prevent or interfere” with Burgos’ right to attend meetings.

 Many were outraged by the ruling, noting that the island of 3.2 million people is reporting some 1,100 COVID-19 cases a day, with nearly 25% of tests returning a positive result.
 Last November, Puerto Rico’s government also declared a flu epidemic.